simonneutert/labradorite-notebook/README.md

 Little experiment on how it rolls:

-- POST sends/gets JSON
+- all GET get HTML
-- GET gets HTML
+- all POST sends FORMS/JSON gets JSON back
-- navigating using HTML a tags
+- all links/navigation are plain HTML `a` tags 🤯

 ## Folder Structure